lll-jy/cs3245-assign2/README.txt

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.

-index.py: required source code of indexing search.py: required source code of searching shared.py: shared functions and values of the previous code files dictionary.txt: generated dictionary using index.py with data in Reuters postings.txt: generated postings list using index.py with data in Reuters README.txt: this file
+index.py: required source code of indexing search.py: required source code of searching dictionary.txt: generated dictionary using index.py with data in Reuters postings.txt: generated postings list using index.py with data in Reuters README.txt: this file